PSFC-HEDP/cps-analysis/README.md

  In the future, I would really like to have this also automatically compute ρR with error bars using the fit mean energy and particle species.
  But I haven't done that yet.

+ It should also show the fit bounds in the final plot, since that has a major impact on the "raw" yield and mean.